thorson-skywalker/NBA_draft_analysis/README.md

     Brady - Logistic Regression Model
     Brooks - Gather sample datasets/ estimate framework

+## Communication Protocol

+- Primary Form of Communication: Slack
+- Meetings on Mondays and Wednesdays 7:00pm - 9:00pm
+- Meetings between memebers regarding collaboration on related segments to be setup as needed through slack.

 ## Hypothesis
     "This set of statistics (TBA)" can be used to determine the probability that a college player will be drafted into the NBA.